 If you only have one day in Edinburgh, read this post!
-My detailed itinerary takes you to all the must-visit Edinburgh sights in the most efficient logistical order.
+My detailed itinerary takes you to all the must-visit Edinburgh sights in the most efficient, logistical order.
 We can't waste a moment with only a day in Edinburgh...so follow along!

 Edinburgh is sure to be the highlight of any UK trip.
 This city has it all.
 Castles, palaces, cozy pubs, cobblestoned streets, lush green space, high-end shopping, stunning viewpoints, and a mixed crowd filled with students, tourists, and politicians.

-In a perfect world, I would recommend a minimum of 4 nights in order to slow down and enjoy the city and take a day trip or two…but sometimes we have limited time and can only make a quick stop before moving on to the next destination.
+But sometimes we have limited time and can only make a quick stop before moving to the next destination.

 Download this Edinburgh itinerary in PDF format.
 Save it on your phone or print it!